erikford/portfolio-mgmt/readme.txt

 = Does Portfolio Mgmt. support post-thumbnails? =
 Yes.
 Please note that Portfolio Mgmt. will only add theme support for this feature if your currently active theme does not already.

+= Can I change the permalink structure to something custom? = Yes.
+The custom post type and custom taxonomy arguments are filterable allowing themes and other plugins the ability to change the permalink structure.

 = Does Portfolio Mgmt. come with any widgets? =
 Yes.
 Portfolio Mgmt. comes with 1 widget for displaying up to 10 of your most recently published portfolio posts in any widget ready area.